 Similes add depth and emphasis to expressions.
 Use this printable worksheet to encourage children to come up with their own comparisons and follow the structures to make sentences using similes.

 Make kids fetch out some hidden similes from this magician's magic box, to expose them to the use and understanding of the figurative meanings of these similes using contextual clues.

-Help children of grades 3 to 5 in identifying and understanding the how two or more words are used together to compare, convey a meaning and produce a particular effect, with this simile worksheet.
+Help children of 4th grade and 5th grade in identifying and understanding the how two or more words are used together to compare, convey a meaning and produce a particular effect, with this simile worksheet.